OpenUpSA/pombola/docs/OVERVIEW.md

 Python dependencies are specified in the 'requirements.txt' file.
 Most are standard Python packages but some are repositories.

-Other dependencies are listed in 'conf/packages'.
-If you are on a Debian like system these are the packages you'll need to install.

-Configuration is done by editing the values in 'pombola/settings/base.py'.
+Configuration is done by editing the values in 'pombola/settings/base.py' and additional settings modules that import it.
-Values which change between installations (eg dev and production) are set in the file 'conf/general.yml' (use the 'conf/general.yml-example' to get started).
-There is also a sample Apache2 config in 'conf/httpd.conf-example' which might be helpful.

 When installing the system note that many additional files and directories will be created in the `data/` directory in the top level git repo checkout.
 These